rdanyliw/ietf-pq-maintenance/pqm-charter.md

 The [Planned WG Acronym] is currently focused on updating [Protocols requiring attention without an active WG].

-The [Planned WG Acronym] will also provide a forum to discuss and understand the implications of new PQC algorithms.
+The [Planned WG Acronym] will also provide a forum to discuss and understand the implications of new PQC algorithms to IETF protocols.

 The [Planned WG Acronym] WG will liaise with [Liaison organizations].
 It will also coordinate, as needed, with LAMPS on PQ work in CMS and PKIX.